ajeffowens/openldap/README.md

 ./bin/gen-cert
 ```

-## 3. (Optional) Use a private registry
+## 3. (Optional) Use a private registry for the openldap image

-By default, this deployment will pull and run a public openldap image (osixia/openldap).
-If your cluster is able to pull images from public internet (dockerhub specifically), then skip this section.
+**By default, this deployment will pull and run a public openldap image (osixia/openldap).
+If your cluster is able to pull images from public internet (dockerhub specifically), then skip this section.**

 If you want to use your own version (i.e., your cluster does not have access to docker hub), then there are one or three things you must do before moving on:

 #### 3.1 - push your image to your registry